engr-krooozy/gcp-data-engineering-workshop/README.md

-# Building a Serverless Streaming Pipeline on Google Cloud for Live Data Analysis
+# Building an AI-Powered Real-Time Stock Analysis Pipeline on Google Cloud

 ## Welcome to the Workshop!